What Is Alcoholic Nose?

 - Medications for alcoholism: Three medications are currently approved in the United States to help people stop or reduce their drinking and prevent relapse.
 They are prescribed by a primary care physician or other health professional and may be used alone or in combination with counseling.

 - Peer-Support Groups for alcoholism: Alcoholics Anonymous (AA) and other 12-step programs provide peer support for people quitting or cutting back on their drinking.
-Combined with treatment led by health professionals, mutual-support groups can offer a valuable added layer of support.
+Combined with treatment led by health professionals, mutual-support groups can offer a valuable added support layer.
 Due to the anonymous nature of mutual-support groups, it is difficult for researchers to determine their success rates compared with those led by health professionals.

 Reclaim Your Life From Alcoholic Nose and Alcoholism – Dual Diagnosis Rehab Washington